-This stainless steel 5" HBT shank with sweet iron ported barrel (MB 33, Level 3) bit has a copper inlay.This mouthpiece is made of polished sweet iron which naturally oxidizes or rusts.
+This Myler Bit is a stainless steel 7" flat shank with sweet iron ported barrel (MB 33, Level 3) and a copper inlay.This mouthpiece is made of polished sweet iron which naturally oxidizes or rusts.
 Harmless to horses, it has a sweet taste and promotes salivation.

 An improved version of one of the most popular mechanical hackamores ever made, this flat leather nose bit is excellent for horses that have natural rate and need only to be "keyed" to stay in tune with the rider.This bit is also a good choice for a novice rider.